imgeorgiev/imgeorgiev.github.io/_posts/2020-06-18-sample-collection-robot.md

 ## Software

-The robot system has been designed to be generic and widely applicable to a variety of tasks involving navigating and manipulation.To run the robot, it just needs predefined:
+The robot system was designed to be generic and widely applicable to a variety of tasks involving navigating and manipulation.To run the robot, it just needs predefined:

 * A discrete map of the environment